 Theft or other incidents

-Finally, make sure you carry cash for each country you're visiting.
-If you're being adventurous and exploring off the beaten track, that filling station you eventually find may not take credit or debit cards.
+Make sure you carry cash for each country you're visiting.
+If you're being adventurous and exploring off the beaten track, any shops or petrol stations you do find, may not accept credit or debit cards.